mdevilliers/take-home/readme.md

 Run the app

 ```
-go build github.com/mdevilliers/take-home/cmd/server/
 .\server
 ```

-The rest server should be available from http://localost:8080
+The rest server should be available from http://localhost:8080

 Testing via curl